AbdelStark/bitcoin-standard-company-playbook/README.md

 ### Partnering with Bitcoin-Focused Nonprofits

-Collaborate with organizations like the [Human Rights Foundation](https://hrf.org) or [Bitcoin for Fairness](https://bitcoinforfairness.com) to promote Bitcoin adoption.
+Collaborate with organizations like the [Human Rights Foundation](https://hrf.org) or [OpenSats](https://opensats.org/) to promote Bitcoin adoption.

 ---